Isaiah Simmons: New York Giants

 Simmons was traded to the New York Giants on August 24, 2023, in exchange for a seventh-round pick (No. 226) in the 2024 NFL draft.

 During a Week 11 game against the Washington Commanders, Simmons intercepted a pass off of Sam Howell and returned it for a touchdown, sealing the game and resulting in a victory for the Giants.
 In the 2023 season, he finished with one sack, 50 total tackles (33 solo), one interception, three passes defended, one fumble recovery, and one forced fumble in 17 games and four starts.

-On April 5, 2024 the Giants re-signed Simmons to a 1 year, $2,000,000 deal.

-On October 6, 2024, in a game vs. the Seattle Seahawks, Simmons blocked a potential game-tying field goal from Jason Myers, which was returned for a touchdown by Bryce Ford-Wheaton, as the Giants won 29-20.
+On April 5, 2024, the Giants re-signed Simmons to a one-year, $2 million contract.
+On October 6, in a game against the Seattle Seahawks, Simmons blocked a potential game-tying field goal from Jason Myers, which was returned for a touchdown by Bryce Ford-Wheaton, as the Giants won 29-20.
 Simmons was named NFC Special Teams Player of the Week for his performance.